dakotah-hurda/homelab-documentation/readme.md

-Full documentation of my homelab.
+# Homelab Documentation

+This documentation is meant to be a complete set of docs on my home lab network.